danielufeli/telegram-bot-microverse/README.md

 ## How to Test

-This game was tested using [RSpec](https://rspec.info/) which is a ruby testing tool.
-We tested all the public methods of the project Tic Tac Toe.
+This Bot was tested using [RSpec](https://rspec.info/) which is a ruby testing tool.
+We tested all the public methods of the project.

 ### Run the test
 - Open the terminal window and type rspec